 What Is Acute Myeloid Leukemia (AML)?

-Cancer starts when cells in a part of the body begin to grow out of control.
+Cancer starts when cells in the body begin to grow out of control.
 There are many kinds of cancer.
 Cells in nearly any part of the body can become cancer.
-To learn more about cancer and how it starts and grows, see What Is Cancer?

-Acute myeloid leukemia (AML) starts in the bone marrow (the soft inner part of certain bones, where new blood cells are made), but most often it quickly moves into the blood, as well.
+Acute myeloid leukemia (AML) starts in the bone marrow, the soft inner part of certain bones, where new blood cells are made.
+Most often AML quickly moves from the bone marrow into the blood.
 It can sometimes spread to other parts of the body including the lymph nodes, liver, spleen, central nervous system (brain and spinal cord), and testicles.
+Sometimes leukemia cells form a tumor called a myeloid sarcoma.

 Acute myeloid leukemia (AML) has many other names, including acute myelocytic leukemia, acute myelogenous leukemia, acute granulocytic leukemia, and acute non-lymphocytic leukemia.